Streaming data

 Selecting data

-The list displays the available Kafka topics or Kinesis streams from the host defined in the source connection.
+The list displays the available Kafka topics from the cluster defined in the source connection.

-When selecting your topics/streams, you can select specific datasets, or use selection rules to include or exclude groups of datasets:
+When selecting your topics, you can select specific datasets.
+You can also use selection rules to include or exclude groups of datasets:

 -